-The Cañada College English department has many goals and one focus: to help students increase their ability to communicate in English.
+As stated above, The Cañada College English department has many goals.
 The department provides transfer courses, developmental writing and reading courses, professional/technical support, electives in literature and creative writing, and courses that foster students' personal development and academic success.
 Most important, though, our goal is to provide access to these courses for the largest number of students possible, regardless of their language, language facility, or culture.